-To be frank, The Stock Advisor Program is Motley Fool’s flagship offering.
+To be frank, The Motley Fool Stock Advisor Program is the company’s flagship offering.
 If you’re torn between the two services, the Stock Advisor subscription is your best bet.
-You get investment advice from both brothers (vs. David only) and the stock picks have generated returns of 379% since inception (vs. Rule Breakers 89%).
+You get investment advice from both Tom and David Gardners’ analyst teams, and the stock picks have generated returns of 332% since inception (vs. Rule Breakers 185%).
 With these numbers in mind, it would seem like only a fool (pun intended) would choose the Rule Breakers program over the Stock Advisor program, but that’s not the case.

 While we recommend the Stock Advisor program over the Rule Breakers program, the services shouldn’t be looked at as alternatives for each other.
 In fact, the services are complementary and it can make sense to sign up for both.

-Both programs are rooted in the same principles and utilize the same platform, but they rely on different investing methodologies.
-Whereas the Stock Advisor program is simply focused on finding the best stocks to buy at any given moment, the Rule Breakers program is focused on a very specific type of stock (as we discussed in the “Investing Style” section).
-There’s little-to-no overlap in the picks made by both services.
+Rule Breakers and Stock Advisor are rooted in the same principles and utilize the same platform, but they rely on different investing methodologies.
+Whereas the Stock Advisor program is simply focused on finding the best stocks to buy at any given moment, the Rule Breakers program is focused on a very specific type of stock (high-growth companies).
+There’s little-to-no overlap in the stock recommendations made by both services.

-If you’re just looking for a few stock picks, Stock Advisor (SA) is your best bet.
-If you’re looking to expand and diversify your portfolio with a broader range of unique companies, the Rule Breakers subscription can unlock a lot of opportunities that you won’t have access to with the Stock Advisor subscription alone.
+If you’re just looking for a few monthly stock picks, Stock Advisor is your best bet.
+If you’re looking to expand and diversify your portfolio with a broader range of unique companies, the Rule Breakers subscription can unlock a lot of long-term opportunities that you won’t have access to with the Stock Advisor subscription alone.
 Helpfully, The Motley Fool offers the Epic Bundle package, which includes both Stock Advisor and Rule Breakers as well as the Everlasting Stocks and Real Estate Winners services, for $499 per year.

 The internet is teeming with scams and so-called “experts” who want to sell you something.
 It can be difficult to separate the wheat from the chaff.

-Fortunately, the Gardner brothers and The Motley Fool team are credible.
+Fortunately, the Gardner brothers and the team of analysts they’ve assembled are credible.
 This isn’t some pop-up service from a couple of brothers who had a good year in the market.
 The Fool has been beating the stock market for over 25 years, and they’ve been doing it publicly.
 There’s a record of every stock pick they’ve ever made, and this record paints the picture of an exceptional trading strategy.

 Who is Rule Breakers Best For?